jfjlaros/HUMID/docs/tutorial.rst

 Run HUMID
 ---------
 Next, we will analyze the FASTQ files with HUMID.
-Note that these files do not contain an UMI, but HUMID will detect this and use the sequences from the reads themselves to detect duplicates.
+Note that these files do not contain a UMI, but HUMID will detect this and use the sequences from the reads themselves to detect duplicates.

 The following command will run HUMID and write the deduplicated FASTQ files and